 DO6 of 10

 Be aware that moving water is colder water.
 Much like the wind chill created when you ride, if there are jets in your ice bath and the water that is warmed at the skin's surface gets pushed away, the resulting impact of the water will be cooler than measured by the thermometer.
+The Plunge Ice Bath has powerful cooling filtration to keep your water both moving, and clean.

 DON'T7 of 10